Freeman Bosley Jr.: Career

 Upon graduation from law school, Bosley was staff attorney for Legal Services of Eastern Missouri, specializing in Consumer Affairs and Utility Companies.
 Bosley has also been employed by the law firm of Boast and Jordan.

 Bosley was selected as the first African-American St. Louis Circuit Clerk for the 22nd Judicial Circuit, a position he held for ten years.
 He later served as the 3rd Ward Democratic Committeeman.
 He then became chairman of the St. Louis City Democratic Central Association and subsequently became the first African-American chairman of the Democratic Party in St. Louis City.

 Bosley became the first African-American mayor of St. Louis on April 6, 1993 with 66.5% of the vote.
 Early in his administration, he oversaw the city's struggle during the Flood of 1993.
 Bosley also assisted in orchestrating the $70 million bailout of Trans World Airlines.
 He helped move the Los Angeles Rams football team to St. Louis from Anaheim, California.
 Two property tax increases were passed during the Bosley Administration.

 Bosley's term was colored by corruption scandals.
 Crime increased throughout north St. Louis city and his popularity plummeted.
 He was defeated by Clarence Harmon in his bid for re-election in 1997.
 In 2001, when Bosley ran for mayor in the Democratic Primary, he was defeated again by a wide margin, this time by Francis Slay.

 Attorney license suspended

 Bosley operated a law office in St. Louis.
 In September 2014 the Missouri Supreme Court found Bosley violated various attorney rules, his conduct involving dishonesty, fraud, deceit or misrepresentation, and regarding diligence.
-The Court further determined Bosley violated attorney/client trust account rules including commingling of funds, failure to keep proper records, not having funds in the trust account to cover charges (bouncing checks), and failure to deliver monies due clients.
+The Court further determined Bosley violated attorney/client trust account rules including comingling of funds, failure to keep proper records, not having funds in the trust account to cover charges (bouncing checks), and failure to deliver monies due clients.
 The Supreme Court suspended indefinitely Freeman Bosley's law license.
 Despite more complaints from clients, the latest of which was dated March 2016, the Supreme Court had restored his license on December 20 of that year after he paid $10,000 worth of damages with $25,000 were labeled as pending.